seirman/AirQuality/README.md

 _The name of the zone/region may be different, I chose europe west_

-First to create the Cassandra cluster we need to:
+Create the Cassandra cluster by:

 ```
 gcloud container clusters create cassandra --num-nodes=3